-Enjoyed around the world, this wonderful hot-weather beverage is also known as karkadι or sorrel, among other names.
-This is one of the best summertime drinks ever - tart, refreshing, energizing, and some claim that it helps the body deal with heat and humidity more efficiently.
-Very tart, very fruity, full of vitamins, and caffeine-free but still quite invigorating.
+Iced hibiscus tea is enjoyed around the world for its incredible refreshment and high nutritional value.
+This wonderful hot-weather beverage is also known as kharkady, karkadé or sorrel, among other names.
+Tart, refreshing, energizing, and for many, helps the body deal with heat and humidity more efficiently.
+Very tart, very fruity, full of vitamins — caffeine-free but still quite invigorating.

-- Hibiscus is powerfully colored and can stain cloth, metal, or plastic.
-Therefore:
+Note: Hibiscus is powerfully colored and can stain cloth, metal, or plastic.
+Therefore…

 - when cooking, wear an apron, or clothes you don’t care very much about